KejPi/AbracaDABra/README.md

 <a href="https://www.worlddab.org/dab/data-applications/service-and-programme-information">Service and programme information</a> (SPI) application is supported.
 When SPI application is enabled in the settings and SPI is available for selected service and/or in the ensemble, application starts its decoding automatically.
 SPI from X-PAD, from secondary service and from dedicated data service is supported, it can be even decoded from more sources in parallel.
-In general, SPI application is very slow and it takes several minutes to acquire all objects, decoding progress is indicated in main application window.
+In general, SPI application is very slow and it takes several minutes to acquire all objects, decoding progress is indicated in main application window by default.
+You can disable progress indication from Settings.

 <p align="center" width="100%">
     <img width="892" alt="Snímek obrazovky 2025-03-09 v 21 57 58" src="https://github.com/user-attachments/assets/48ddbecb-1ffc-4e98-9681-d503da1b6eee" />